omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Trackers calculate the remaining tokens in the global liquidity reserve, and the extra tokens will be marked payment liquidity reserve, according to exchange rate at the moment of closing channel:

 Suppose Alice closes her channel of `x'` BTCs, then the BTC-USDT pair will have redundant USDT in pool.
-Its tracker randomly selects some USDT channels in the graph, marks a portion of channel fund, `y'` to be payment liquidity reserve,to make sure the global price `x/y = BTC/USDT` unchanged, where `y' = y - y(x-x')/x`.
+Its tracker randomly selects some USDT channels in the graph, marks a portion of channel fund `y'` to be payment liquidity reserve, to make sure the global price `x/y = BTC/USDT` unchanged.
+For example, `y' = y - y(x-x')/x` if the current local invariant is constant product.

 There is no protocol fee taken during closing a channel.
 Only gas fee in BTC occurs.

 ## O(1) complexity of add and remove operations

-TO DO(Ben, Neo): apply binary tree to store ranged liquidity and limit orders, which has `O(1)` time complexity in adding and removing.
+TO DO(Ben, Neo): apply binary tree and hash table to store ranged liquidity and limit orders, which has `O(1)` time complexity in adding and removing.

 ## channel state transition